chillinflute/ChrisxSam-Planner/CritMus Essay draft.md

 #### kieran's tips
 - use evidence
-- expand on specific cultural advantages
+- expand on specific cultural examples
 - be detailed on details of other musical cultures
 - tie examples together thematically